NannyML/nannyml/docs/how_it_works/chunking_data.rst

 Generally the SEM formula gives the exact value when:

     * The standard deviation of the population is known.
-    * The samples are statistically independent.
+    * The samples drawn from the population are statistically independent.

 Both of these requirements are in fact violated.
+The true standard deviation of the population is unknown and we can only use the standard deviation of the reference dataset as a proxy value.
+We then treat the chunks as samples of the reference dataset and use the SEM formula accordingly.
-When the data is split into chunks it is not sampled from population, it comes from a finite set.
-Therefore standard deviation of population is unknown.
-Also, chunks are not independent - observations in chunks are selected chronologically, not randomly.
-They are also drawn without replacement, meaning the same observation cannot be selected twice.
+In many cases chunks are not independent either e.g. when observations in chunks are selected chronologically, not randomly.
+They are also drawn without replacement, meaning the same instance (set of inputs and output) won't be selected twice.
 Nevertheless, this approach provides an estimation with good enough precision for our use case while keeping the computation cost very low.

 Another thing to keep in mind is that regardless of the method chosen to calculate it, the standard error is based on reference data.
 The only information it takes from the analysis chunk is its size (in case of SEM, it is the